PicoQuant/snAPI/doc_source/install.rst

 This will install your package and its dependencies.

-9. Download the multiharp library from the source repository: https://www.picoquant.com/dl_software/MultiHarp150/MultiHarp150_160_V3_1.zip
+9. Download the MultiHarp library: https://www.picoquant.com/dl_software/MultiHarp150/MultiHarp150_160_V3_1.zip

 10. Unzip the library to a folder on your computer.